cloudogu/usermgt/docs/gui/usermanagement_en.md

 1. In the "Users" tab, select the pencil icon for the corresponding account.
 2. Then enter the group name in the "Groups" area under *Add group*.
 A list of suggestions will automatically appear according to the input you have made.
-3. Click on the desired group to assign the group to the account.
+3. Click on the desired group to assign the account to the group.

 ![](figures/usermanagement/CESUsermanagement_AssignGroups_en.png)